lins403/vuepress-doc/docs/notes/engineering/codeSpecification.md

 }
 ```

-可选：Disable vetur in VSCodes settings (if you had it installed)
+可选：Disable vetur in VSCode's settings (if you had it installed)

 ```json
 "vetur.validation.style": false